- Ryan C. Harris Learning Teaching Center

 Faculty and Leadership Development offers a variety of programs & services to support the professional development of department chairs and faculty, focusing on strengthening teaching and research.
 We also provide leadership development programming for faculty and staff.

-Curriculum Innovation and E-Learning, a unit of UDit, provides information technology training & support for technology-enhanced and distance learning courses.
+Office of E-Learning, a unit of UDit, provides information technology training & support for technology-enhanced and distance learning courses.
 We catalyze innovations in technology to support academic programs & to improve learning environments.

 The Blend, a student-owned coffee and espresso bar, sells excellent coffees and light pastries.
 The student management and employees get a real education in applying classroom concepts to real-life situations, and demonstrate what we value so deeply—active and engaged learning, and learning by doing.